 What's the best heart to burn fat?

 Since the early seventies, heart rate monitors have been used to monitor our exercise levels and give us an accurate measurement of our body workout intensity.
-Over this time many people have used heart rate exercise charts for guidance on fat calorie burning.
+Over this time many people have used heart rate exercise charts for guidance on fat loss and calorie burning.
 These are simple graphs that show the output of our heart rate levels.
 The graph gives you an easy guide to show what you increase when conducting cardio exercises as you can see the different heart rates for aerobic vs fat burning heart rate intensity levels.

 On a brief view.
 The chart quickly shows us the best heart rate we need to exercise in order to burn more fat.
-Since using the exercise zone chart for guidance, we've learned that our best heart rate for burning fat is the fat burning zone 65 - 70% of your maximum heart rate (MHR).
+Since using the exercise zone chart for guidance, we’ve learned that our best heart rate for burning fat is the fat burning heart rate zone 65 - 70% of your maximum heart rate (MHR).
 In the heart rate chart,it states that we need to exercise for 30 minutes continuously at the heart rate zone of 60%-70% in order to burn fat more efficiently.

 Step 1